 The dissertation acknowledgements section is where you thank those who have helped and supported you during the research and writing process.
 This includes both professional and personal acknowledgements.

-The writing style for dissertation acknowledgements can be more informal, as this is not part of the academic work itself — it is your chance to write something more personal.
+In the acknowledgements, you can use a more informal style than is usually permitted in academic writing.
+This is not part of the academic work itself — it is your chance to write something more personal.
 For that reason, you may use first-person pronouns in this section.

 Dissertation acknowledgement example

-Tip: Searching “dissertation acknowledgements” and the name of your educational institution may help gain more understanding of what other students at your university have written.
+Tip: Searching “dissertation acknowledgements” and the name of your educational institution can help you gain more understanding of what other students at your university have written.

 Who to thank